 - Not knowing where to save your money in order to get the best return and the right level of access.

-The good news is that if you can change a few small things, and introduce a few simple new habits, saving and planning will be much easier.
+The good news is that if you can change a few small things, saving and planning will be much easier.

 A goal without a plan is just a wish

-Practical ways to maximise your income and save for a rainy day
+Practical money saving tips to maximise your income and prepare for a rainy day

 Live with a budget